lawmurray/Birch/CONTRIBUTING.md

 * Global function names use `snake_case()`.

 * Global variable names also use `snake_case`, but avoid those anyway.
+If they are meant to be constants, use `SNAKE_CASE`.

-* Local variable names `snake_case`, too.
+* Function parameters and local variables use `snake_case`, too.

+* There is no such thing as a `Camel_Snake`.

-* For variable names that correspond to a mathematical description---from a paper, say---prefer matching variable names in the paper over these rules.
-For example, a variable representing a matrix may use an uppercase letter, `A`.
+* For variable names that correspond to a mathematical description---from a paper, say---prefer matching names to that mathematical description over these rules.
+For example, a variable representing a matrix may use an uppercase letter, `A`, regardless of whether it's a global, member or local variable, or a parameter.
 Use an underscore for subscripts, e.g. `A_x`.

 * Birch supports Greek letters, so use them.
 Write `α` not `alpha`.
 Some exceptions to this: standard math functions like `gamma` and `beta` are spelled out, as the precedent is inherited, and distribution names like `Gamma` and `Beta`.
 The easiest way to write Greek letters is to install a Greek keyboard that you can switch to with a keyboard shortcut, or just copy-and-paste from a character map.
 It's not the most efficient, but it's not the bottleneck in your productivity either, and makes for easy reading later.

 * Birch also supports `'`  (i.e. prime) at the end of variable names, e.g. `x'`.
 Useful for temporary variables, but don't overdo it.

-* To improve readability, put spaces around low precedence operators, and not around high precedence operators, e.g. write `a*b + c`, or `a/b - c`, not `a * b + c` or `a/b-c`.
+* To improve readability, put spaces around low precedence operators, and not around high precedence operators.
+For example, write `a*b + c`, or `a/b - c`, not `a * b + c` or `a/b-c`.

 * If a class or function should show up in the [documentation](https://docs.birch.sh), use a documentation comment (`/** ... */`) with the following template: